ava-labs/avalanche-docs/docs/learn/platform-overview/transaction-fees.md

 ---
-description: Learn more about Avalanche's transaction fees
+description: In order to prevent spam, transactions on Avalanche require the payment of a transaction fee.
+The fee is paid in AVAX.
+Find out more information here.
 ---

-# Transaction Fees
+# Avax Transaction Fee

 In order to prevent spam, transactions on Avalanche require the payment of a transaction fee.
 The fee is paid in [AVAX](../../#avalanche-avax-token). **The transaction fee is burned (destroyed forever).**